 6 Tips to Make Your Website ADA Compliant

-6. Audit your website’s code.
-Have a developer review the code and CSS to ensure best practices are being utilized and clean up outdated code.
+Collaborate with a developer to review your website’s code and CSS to ensure adherence to best practices and elimination of any outdated code.